[This is Part Five of my Twitter Tips series.]

 I don’t believe it makes sense to automatically follow everyone back on Twitter.
 I like to stay in touch with the people I follow.
 That means if I follow you, then I’m going to see your tweets.
-I’m not going to pretend to follow 2000 people, but in reality only read the tweets of 100 virtual friends I’ve put on a private list.
+In other words, I’m not going to pretend to follow 2000 people, but in reality only read the tweets of 100 virtual friends I’ve put on a private list.

 Here’s how I decide whether or not to follow someone on Twitter.
 (NOTE: I follow plenty of people I respect and admire who do not follow me back.
 That’s just how it is on Twitter.
 Nothing here or in the land of Twitter should be taken too personally.)